July 1-31

 Battle of Gettysburg Began

 July 1-3, 1863: On this day, during the American Civil War, the Battle of Gettysburg began.
-Gettysburg would be the largest battle of the Civil War, resulting between 46,000 and 51,000 casualties.
+Gettysburg would be the largest battle of the Civil War.
+There were between 46,000-51,000 casualties (7,600 deaths, with the rest wounded or missing in action).
 Gettysburg was a Union victory, and would be cemented in U.S. history as the turning point of the Civil War.
 (Walter Edgar's Journal)

 Canada Day